-The indicative cost estimate to dispose of 290 m of dry sediment offsite is in the order of \$.
+Offsite sediments - The indicative cost estimate to dispose of 7860 m3 of dry sediment to landfill is in the order of \$.

 This estimate includes allowances for excavation, transport, plant hire and landfill waste levy.

 The benefits of this method (assuming landfill acceptance) is that it permanently removes PFAS mass from the site.